marvin-rubia/Automate-Basic-Dataset-Cleaning-and-Guide-to-Data-Wrangling-in-Python/README.md

 ![ToClean](https://github.com/marvin-rubia/Automate-Basic-Dataset-Cleaning-and-Guide-to-Data-Wrangling-in-Python/assets/140475770/936268e1-d6a3-4367-8792-35b17b0c1060)

 ## Screenshot of the cleaned dataset
 To clean our dataframe (of the dirty .csv dataset), we call the function with only this code `clean_dataframe(df, to_integer=['Equipment Count'])`.
-The resulting .csv file (after the cleaned dataframe is saved) is shown below.
+The resulting .csv file (after saving the cleaned dataframe) is shown below.

 ![Cleaned](https://github.com/marvin-rubia/Automate-Basic-Dataset-Cleaning-and-Guide-to-Data-Wrangling-in-Python/assets/140475770/9ccb0235-b2ea-4ee2-a8eb-0008aba3d229)